Städel: Renovations and extensions

-The gallery was substantially damaged by air raids in World War II and it was rebuilt by 1966 following a design by the Frankfurt architect Johannes Krahn.
+The gallery was substantially damaged by air raids in World War II, it was rebuilt in 1966 following a design by the Frankfurt architect Johannes Krahn.
 An expansion building for the display of 20th-century work and special exhibits was erected in 1990, designed by the Austrian architect Gustav Peichl.
 Small structural changes and renovations took place from 1997 to 1999.

 The largest extension in the history of the museum to 7000 m2 intended for the presentation of contemporary art was designed by the Frankfurt architectural firm Schneider+Schumacher and opened in February 2012.

 Digital expansion

 The Städel has been significantly enlarging its activities and outreach through a major digital expansion on the occasion of its 200-year anniversary in 2015.
 Already available to visitors is an exhibition 'digitorial' and free access to WiFi throughout the museum and its grounds.
-From March the museum will offer to visitors a new Städel app, the possibility of listening to audio guides on their own devices, and a new 'cabinet of digital curiosities'.
+The museum offers to visitors a Städel app, the possibility of listening to audio guides on their own devices, and a new 'cabinet of digital curiosities'.
 Several more projects are currently in development including an online exhibition platform; educational computer games for children; online art-history courses and a digital art book.